Ivö klack nature reserve – 134 meters of primeval rock on Skåne's largest island

 It is a beautiful hike that the beech forest offers up to the top of the primeval mountain.
 Ferns of varying sizes intermingle with juniper bushes and moss-covered rock bumblebees.
 In several places we pass stone walls that once marked the border between two plots of land.
 The only thing we don't pass are other hikers.
 We are all alone.

-The blue trail is the most demanding trail, with a climb of 100 meters in such a short distance.
+The blue trail is the most demanding trail, with an ascent of 100 meters in a fairly short distance.
 However, it is not a difficult path to walk and neither hiking boots nor a lunch bag are needed.
 It is rather a pleasant afternoon walk to the top of the mountain.

 Finally we reach the top of the heel.
 Expectations were high that the top would offer a wonderful view, but all that was offered was a sign in the middle of a lot of trees.
 The most beautiful view was already offered just above the parking lot.
 The experience on Ivö heel is the hike to the top, not the top itself.